Minimal-doubling and single-Weyl Hamiltonians: Introduction

 While minimally doubled fermions have primarily been discussed in Euclidean Lagrangian formulations, a Hamiltonian viewpoint is independently motivated.
 First, it is the natural language for real-time dynamics and for the classification of gapless topological band structures such as Weyl semimetals \cite{Wan:2010fyf}.
 Second, it is foundational for Hamiltonian lattice gauge theory \cite{Kogut:1974ag, Susskind:1976jm} and for emerging quantum-simulation approaches, where one often implements the dynamics directly in the operator formalism rather than through a path integral.
 Despite this situation, the Hamiltonian formulation of minimal-doubling fermions has not yet been investigated.

-Another motivation for the present work arises from recent proposals aiming to isolate a single Weyl node by enlarging the Hilbert space through a Bogoliubov--de~Gennes (BdG) or Nambu particle/hole doubling and adding a momentum-dependent pairing term in the Hamiltonian formalism \cite{Gioia:2025bhl}.
+Another motivation for the present work arises from recent proposals aiming to isolate a single Weyl node by rewriting the Hamiltonian in a doubled Bogoliubov-de Gennes (BdG) or Nambu particle/hole representation and adding a momentum-dependent pairing term in the Hamiltonian formalism \cite{Gioia:2025bhl}.
 Such models can possess exact, momentum-dependent conserved charges that commute with the lattice Hamiltonian while acting as a non-onsite generator in the position space.
-From the viewpoint of lattice chiral symmetry, these protecting charges are naturally interpreted as Hamiltonian analogues of Ginsparg--Wilson-type chiral structures \cite{Creutz:2001wp, Fujikawa:2000my, Clancy:2023kla, Clancy:2023ino, Fidkowski:2023sif, Singh:2025sye}: they are conserved, but their spectra need not be quantized, and the associated ``chiral'' transformations are generically momentum- or position-dependent.
+From the viewpoint of lattice chiral symmetry, these conserved non-onsite charges are naturally interpreted as Hamiltonian analogues of Ginsparg--Wilson-type chiral symmetries \cite{Creutz:2001wp, Fujikawa:2000my, Clancy:2023kla, Clancy:2023ino, Fidkowski:2023sif, Singh:2025sye}: they are conserved, but their spectra need not be quantized, and the associated ``chiral'' transformations are generically momentum- or position-dependent.
 Classification of the similar single-Weyl Hamiltonians are found in Ref.~\cite{Meyniel:2025euu}.
 For the attempt to define chiral fermions in staggered formulations and the related works, see \cite{Chatterjee:2024gje, Onogi:2025xir, Aoki:2025vtp}.
 (See also Ref.~\cite{Eichten:1985ft} for the old related work.)

 The first aim of this work is therefore methodological: we provide a unified Hamiltonian construction of minimal-doubling fermions and systematically identify which discrete symmetries are preserved or broken in the resulting Hamiltonians.
 The second aim is to clarify the relation between the minimal-doubling Hamiltonian and the recently proposed BdG-based single-Weyl Hamiltonians, and to analyze the latter in terms of their chiral structure and possible symmetry-allowed deformations.
 From the lattice-gauge-theory perspective, the key question is whether the single-node phase can be maintained in the interacting theory.
+Throughout this paper, we use the term “node” to mean a gapless point (equivalently, a zero of the Bloch Hamiltonian / energy spectrum) in the Brillouin zone.